Skip to main content

 Inspectors are generalists covering the entire home - roof, foundation, electrical, plumbing, and HVAC - in a single visit.
 They are looking for obvious failures and safety hazards, not performing detailed system evaluations.
 Their HVAC check is the equivalent of test-driving a used car around the block: it tells you the engine starts and the car moves, but it does not reveal transmission wear, suspension damage, or an oil leak that only shows up on long drives.

-Air Central homeowner education - commercial in Austin TX
+What Home Inspectors Actually Check - Air Central homeowner education service in Austin TX

-Air Central homeowner education - commercial in Austin TX
+What Home Inspectors Actually Check - Air Central homeowner education service in Austin TX

 What They Miss (and Why It Matters)